leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

 ### Objectives

--   Prepare and Create the recommended configuration for your Network and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.
+-   Create the recommended configuration for your Virtual Cloud Network (VCN) and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure.

 ### Prerequisites